rickrizzo/wikipedia-graph/README.md

 sbatch --partition medium --nodes 256 --time 240 ./running.sh
 ```

+note that qlanglvl=variadictemplates is used to access the tr1 namespace for unordered maps.

 ## Input & Output
 ### Parsing
 parse.out and makeDirs.out have no arguments.